 Jennifer B. Shupert, Esq.

-Jennifer was born in Bartlesville, Oklahoma on June 11.
-She graduated from Oklahoma Christian University with a B.S. in Family Studies and Child Development and graduated from Regent University with her Juris Doctorate; she has been admitted to practice law in the Commonwealth of Virginia for over 15 years and offers a wide range of legal services in the area of Family Law.
+Attorney Shupert graduated from Oklahoma Christian University with a B.S. in Family Studies & Child Development and received her Juris Doctorate from Regent University.
+She has been practicing law in the Commonwealth of Virginia for over 15 years and offers a wide range of legal services in the area of Family Law.
 Jennifer was selected by Super Lawyers as a "Virginia Rising Star" for 2010, 2012- 2018 and Virginia Super Lawyers for 2019, and awarded Top Lawyers for Coastal Virginia 2018-19.
 A Fellow Member of the American Academy of Adoption Attorneys since 2016.

 Board Member 2009 - 2013, Virginia State Bar Young Lawyer's Conference